-It should be noted that the preparation of the Statement of Activities necessitates the adjustment of capital expenditures recorded in the governmental fund.
-This entails the allocation and reduction of the capital expenditures in the general support, instruction and transportation functions in the Statement of Activities.
-In addition, depreciation expense is also allocated to the general support, instruction and transportation functions, which increases governmental fund expenditures when converted to the full accrual expenses in the Statement of Activities.
+It should be noted that the preparation of the statement of activities necessitates the adjustment of capital expenditures recorded in the governmental funds.
+This entails the allocation and reduction of capital expenditures in the general support, instruction and transportation functions in the statement of activities.
+In addition, depreciation expense is also allocated to the general support, instruction and transportation functions, which increases governmental fund expenditures when converted to the full accrual expenses in the statement of activities.